Yukthivadi

-Yukthivadi (The Rationalist) was the first rationalist/atheist journal published in Malayalam.
-The contribution made by Yukthivadi to the renaissance of Kerala, India is significant.
-The launch of Yukthivadi marks the beginning of organised rationalism in Kerala, which is a key constituent of the Reformation Movement in the state.
+Yukthivadi (The Rationalist) was the first rationalist and atheist journal published in Malayalam.
+The journal played an early role in the development of organized rationalist thought in Kerala, India.
+Its launch is commonly associated with the emergence of organized rationalism in the state, which later formed part of Kerala’s wider social reform movements.

 History and profile

 Yukthivadi started its publication in August 1929 from Ernakulam under the editorial board of M. Ramavarma Thampan, C. Krishnan, C. V. Kunhiraman, Sahodaran Ayyappan and M.C.
 Joseph.
 In a statement published in the first issue of Yukthivadi, Sahodaran K. Ayyappan wrote:

-Rationalism is not a religion.
-It is an attitude to accept knowledge based upon reason.
-Yukthivadi will attempt to generate such an attitude amongst the people.
-To do this, we will have to criticize irrational faiths and propagate rational knowledge.
-Since Yukthivadi does not believe in any ultimate knowledge, it will not hesitate to correct itself based upon the latest information and knowledge.
-Every rationalist is bound to do so.
-The only maxim that Yukthivadi accepts as unchangeable is that the knowledge should be based upon reason.
+Rationalism is not a religion; it is an attitude of accepting knowledge based on reason.
+Yukthivadi attempts to foster this mindset among the public.
+To achieve this, we must critique irrational beliefs and promote rational thought.
+Because Yukthivadi does not claim to hold ultimate truth, it continuously updates its stance as new information emerges.
+Every rationalist is bound to do the same.
+The sole unchangeable maxim that Yukthivadi accepts is that knowledge must be rooted in reason..

-In spite of the fact that all of the editorial board members were well known social activists, the conservative Kerala welcomed its publication with expected derision.
-Even such a well known personality as Moorkoth Kumaran did not hesitate to pen a poem denigrating the publishers.
+Despite the fact that all the members of editorial board were well known social activists, the conservative Kerala welcomed its publication with expected derision.
+Prominent figures including Moorkoth Kumaran did not hesitate to pen a poem denigrating the publishers.
 Not surprisingly, a meeting of a religious sect passed a resolution cursing the publishers of Yukthivadi!